 Chapter 13 might be the best way for you to get the IRS to leave you alone.
 It may be the best way to repay the tax debt without wage garnishments and levies.
 If you are unsure whether a Chapter 13 will eliminate tax debt, talk to a bankruptcy lawyer.

 If you have debts you cannot pay, you might have several debt relief options that can get rid of debts.
 Bankruptcy might be one debt-relief option, but there could be an alternative to bankruptcy for debt relief.
+To compare bankruptcy to other options, you may want to take a bankruptcy calculator to estimate whether you qualify and consider all of your options.

 Ascend helps consumers who want to get out of debt and stay out of debt.
 We offer several services that can help you deal with debt now and help you avoid getting back into debt in the future.
-Start the process now to see if Ascend is right for you.